shady-gray/alx-pre_course/0x01-git/README.md

-some text for this readme
+i have upadated this file